Expat Exchange

 When we asked expats and global nomads about the quality of medical care in Uruguay, they replied:

 "Uruguay has a comprehensive public health system that provides free medical services to all citizens.
-The country also has a number of private health care providers that offer a range of medical services.
-The quality of medical care in Uruguay is generally good, with a wide range of specialists and modern medical facilities.
-The country also has a number of specialized medical centers that provide specialized care for specific conditions.
-In addition, Uruguay has a number of medical research centers that are dedicated to researching and developing new treatments and technologies," said one expat living in Uruguay.
+The country also has a number of private health care providers that offer a range of medical services, including specialized care.
+The quality of medical care in Uruguay is generally good, with modern facilities and well-trained medical professionals.
+The country also has a number of medical research centers and universities that are dedicated to advancing medical knowledge and technology," commented one expat living in Uruguay.

 Are healthcare and health insurance expensive in Uruguay?